scroll-into-view/smooth-scroll-into-view-if-needed/README.md

 Check the full API in [`scroll-into-view-if-needed`](https://github.com/stipsan/scroll-into-view-if-needed#api).

-This library differs from the API in `scroll-into-view-if-needed` in the following ways:

-- the second argument can't be a boolean, it must be either undefined or an object.

 ### scrollIntoView(target, [options]) => Promise

 `scroll-into-view-if-needed` does not return anything, while this library will return a Promise that is resolved when all of the scrolling boxes are finished scrolling.